Codeinwp/ninja-forms-sendinblue/readme.txt

 == Description ==

-This extension integrates Ninja Forms with MailChimp by providing an option for your customers to signup for your newsletter lists while submitting a form.
+This extension integrates Ninja Forms with SendinBlue by providing an option for your customers to signup for your newsletter lists while submitting a form.

 = Features =

-* Sign up for any MailChimp newsletter list with any Ninja Forms form submission
+* Sign up for any SendinBlue newsletter list with any Ninja Forms form submission

 == Installation ==

 This section describes how to install the plugin.

-1. Upload the `ninja-forms-mailchimp` directory to your `/wp-content/plugins/` directory
+1. Upload the `ninja-forms-SendinBlue` directory to your `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==